Alaska: Gambell in Spring

 Day 9: Those staying for the Nome Extension will remain in Nome for a three-night stay.
 Night in Nome.

-Days 10-11: There are several important birdwatching areas around Nome, notably Safety Lagoon (with many waterfowl and shorebirds) and the Kougarok and Teller Roads.
-These sites may produce Willow and Rock Ptarmigans, Pacific and American Golden-Plovers, Bar-tailed Godwit, Aleutian Tern, Northern Shrike (rather rare), Bluethroat, Northern Wheatear, Eastern Yellow Wagtail, Rusty Blackbird, and possibly Gyrfalcon or Arctic Warbler (numerous but often arrives after our departure).
+Days 10-11: There are several important birdwatching areas around Nome, notably Safety Lagoon (with many waterfowl and shorebirds) on Council Road, Coffee Dome and the willow thickets and ponds inland on the Kougarok and road access to higher stony trundra on the Teller Road.
+These sites may produce Willow and Rock Ptarmigans, Pacific and American Golden-Plovers, Bar-tailed Godwit, Aleutian Tern, Northern Shrike (rare some years), Bluethroat, Northern Wheatear, Eastern Yellow Wagtail, Rusty Blackbird, and possibly Gyrfalcon or Arctic Warbler (numerous but often arrives on or about 5-6 June).
 If it’s open, we’ll spend one day at or near the north end of the Kougarok Road looking for the globally scarce Bristle-thighed Curlew, an endemic breeder to western Alaska.
 It’s a long drive but the vast tundra and mountain scenery would make the day memorable even without the presence of one of North America’s rarest breeding birds.
 This area is also home to Moose and the Grizzly Bear and an introduced population of the prehistoric looking Muskox, all of which we’ll hope to see.
 Nights in Nome.

 Day 13: The Nome extension concludes this morning in Anchorage.